 You can start building your portfolio through sites like WordPress, Behance, or Dribbble.

 Besides networking on social media networks and sharing your expertise by guest blogging, you also need to network both online and offline.
 You should become active on online communities like Designer News or r/webdev.
-You also need to attend industry events where you can meet influencers and potential clients face-to-face.
+Also try to attend industry events where you can meet influencers and potential clients face-to-face.
 You can use Meetup to find a programming event near you.

 Another great way to get your name out there is by working for free.
-Whether it’s do some programming for a friend, family member, early stage startup, or local nonprofit, this is a chance for you to work on your skills, add to your portfolio, and potentially land a couple of referrals or testimonials if they’re satisfied with your work.
+It may be doing some programming for a friend, family member, early stage startup, or local nonprofit.
+This is a chance for you to learn more, add to your portfolio, and land a couple of referrals.

 Finally, you can contribute to open source projects as a way to promote your brand.
 While there are well-known open-source sites out there like GitHub, you can also discover exciting open projects on Open Hub or from lists created by Opensource.com and InfoWorld.